-The snow has (mostly) melted, but that doesn’t mean Oregon’s gorgeous ski areas are closed for the season.
-Five ski areas across the state take on another personality for the summer as they switch from snow sports to one-stop shops for chairlift rides, biking, hiking and running trails, sunset dinners, go-karts and other shenanigans.
-Here’s your guide to unforgettable summer memories at Oregon’s off-season ski areas.
+The snow has (mostly) melted, but that doesn’t mean Oregon’s mountain resorts are closed for the season.
+Five ski areas across the state take on another personality for the summer as they switch from snow sports to one-stop shops for scenic chairlift rides, biking, hiking and running trails, sunset dinners, go-karts and other outdoor adventures.
+Here’s your guide to unforgettable summer memories at Oregon’s mountain resorts.

 Central Oregon: Mt.
 Bachelor

 Have you dined at 7,800 feet?
 Mt.
 Bachelor in Central Oregon is once again offering its popular sunset dinner series on select weekend and holiday nights, a unique way to take in the sunset and dine from a curated menu of gourmet options including spirit, beer and wine tastings.
 The scenic chair lift ride here is simply stunning, with views of Three Sisters peaks, Broken Top and many of the Cascade Lakes below.
 Once you’re up top, you can grab a meal on deck at the Pine Marten Lodge, play a round of disc golf or take a U.S. Forest Service-led interpretive tour.
 You can also take to the trails by foot or bike.
 The ZipTour also starts from the summit of Mt.
 Bachelor, this adrenaline rush features three stages of scenic, fast-paced plunges.
 The resort is also a bike-lover’s paradise, with 13 miles of established downhill trails, bike rentals of all types, trail maps and Gravity Bike Camps for youth are offered all summer.
 The athletic endeavors continue with the annual GraviCross series combining downhill mountain biking and cyclecross.